 Operating profit breakdown by quarter

-In the domestic market, although demand for eating out remained sluggish due to the continued state of emergency and priority measures to prevent the spread of COVID-19, demand for takeout and delivery services grew, along with progress in the shift toward labor-saving operations at restaurants.
-Replacement demand for sushi robots from major kaiten sushi chains as well as demand for sushi robots for takeout services increased.
-In addition, demand for Fuwarica rice-serving machines from new customer segments continued to expand, to include such customers as hotels, ryokans (Japanese-style inns), and company cafeterias.
-As a result, domestic sales rose 1.7% YoY to JPY3.4bn.
+In the domestic market, although demand for eating out remained sluggish due the government-driven state of emergency and priority measures to prevent the spread of COVID-19, demand for takeout and delivery services continued to grow, along with progress in the shift toward labor-saving operations at restaurants.
+By client company industry, demand from major kaiten sushi chains increased for sushi robots earmarked for use at new stores and for takeout services.
+Demand for Fuwarica rice-serving machine from new customer segments such as hotels, ryokans (traditional Japanese inns) and company cafeterias is expanding due to the increased awareness of hygiene and food wastage among businesses and end users.
+The addition of Japan System Project Co., Ltd. to the Suzumo group in October 2021 also contributed to sales growth.
+As a result, domestic sales reached JPY7.7bn (+6.4% YoY).

-Gross profit was JPY2.6bn yen (+33.4% YoY).
+Gross profit came to JPY5.7bn (+29.3% YoY).
+The gross profit margin was 49.1% (+2.8pp YoY).
 In addition to strong sales in the domestic market, the recovery in overseas markets contributed to the increase in overall sales.
-Operating profit increased 252.0% YoY to JPY635mn.
-Net income attributable to owners of the parent increased 306.3% YoY to JPY476mn, due in part to an extraordinary gain of JPY39mn on the sale of investment securities.
+Operating profit increased 65.1% YoY to JPY1.5bn.

 The company announced a medium-term business plan when it released 1H FY03/20 results.
 Dubbed Growth 2025, the five-year plan covers FY03/21 through FY03/25.

 In FY03/21, the first year of the plan, the company added as key initiatives the strengthening of corporate governance and the collaboration with external partners such as R.T.
 Corporation Co., Ltd. (unlisted) and THK Co., Ltd. (TSE1: 6481).